IgniteUI/help-topics/topics/02_Controls/igEditors/Config/00_Configuring ASP.NET MVC Validation.md

 ### Purpose

-Starting with a form consisting of Ignite UI editor controls, this topic demonstrates how to create the form and validate the form with data annotations.
+Starting with a form consisting of %%ProductName%% editor controls, this topic demonstrates how to create the form and validate the form with data annotations.
 It also shows how to configure an ASP.NET MVC ValidationMessage to further customize the layout of validation text.

 ### Required background